yt-project/yt/doc/source/examining/loading_data.rst

    ds = yt.load("snapshot_061.hdf5")

 Gadget data in raw binary format can also be loaded with the ``load`` command.
-This is only supported for snapshots created with the ``SnapFormat`` parameter set to 1 (the standard for Gadget-2).
+This is supported for snapshots created with the ``SnapFormat`` parameter set to 1 (the standard for Gadget-2) or 2.

 .. code-block:: python